ftranghese/EC601-Fall2017-Seamless-Track-Detection/README.md

 ### Using Our Program

-Our program is based on the **George Sung** lane detection program, and runnable files are located in that directory.
-The main file to run is line_fit_video.py which will use an input video, detect/fit lanes, and produce an output video.
+Our program is based on the **George Sung** lane detection program, and runnable files of the original are located in that directory.
+The main program to run is line_fit_video.py located in the /our_main_code/ folder which will use an input video, detect/fit lanes, and produce an output video.
 Be sure to have the above listed versions of Python, OpenCV, and NumPy installed.

 ## Images and Videos